Customer Segmentation Explained with 6 Examples and 8 Models

 Maintaining unique communication lines for all your customers will require you to segment them, but did you know there are many ways to segment the customers?
 Let’s learn more about different customer segmentation models and see six examples.

 Customer needs and psyche vary vastly even in the same segment—similar age or geographical cohorts.
-Therefore, using one or two segmentation filters on your entire user base will not make your campaigns as targeted to achieve significant sales.
+Therefore, using one or two segmentation filters on your entire user base will not make your campaigns very targeted to achieve significant sales.
+You need multiple layers of segmentation filters to establish personalized customer relationships and utilize the full potential of your marketing efforts.

 There is no denying that creating a precise micro-segmentation strategy requires significant resources and would be difficult without a robust segmentation engine.